 The separation of authentication, authorization and accounting is a fundamental component of the design of TACACS+.
 The distinction between them is very important so this document will address each one separately.
 It is important to note that TACACS+ provides for all three, but an implementation or configuration is not required to employ all three.
 Each one serves a unique purpose that alone is useful, and together can be quite powerful.

-TACACS+ is primarily used for Device Administration.
+Whilse originally conceived for all access purposes, TACACS+ is primarily used today for Device Administration.
 In addition to authenticating access to network devices, it provides central authorization of operations, and audit of those operations

 2. Technical Definitions